 James Partee’s race was noted as “I” (Indian) in the 1880 census.
 Everybody else in his household was noted as “B” (Black).
 James was not found in any other censuses.

 For James to have taken the Partee surname, this indicated that he too was likely enslaved by Squire B. Partee.
 Would Squire B. Partee have full-blooded Native Americans as slaves?
 I personally don’t think so.
 Nevertheless, naming patterns seem to suggest a possible link to this James Partee.
 Grandma Sarah named her first-born son James, my great-uncle Jimmy Reed.
-Her brother Judge Partee also named his only child James, too.
+Her brother, Judge Partee, also named his only child James, too.
 Also, the birthplaces of Uncle Judge’s parents were consistently reported in the censuses as Virginia (father) and North Carolina (mother).
 Unfortunately, I haven’t been able to find death certificates for Grandma Sarah’s three brothers or any records that document their father’s name.
 Also, her death certificate reported that her father’s name was Pleas Partee.
-I believe that this was an error told by the informant, her son-in-law Uncle Eli Bobo.
+I believe that this was an error told by the informant, her son-in-law, Uncle Eli Bobo.
 I believe he confused his wife’s two grandfathers’ names, as her paternal grandfather was named Pleas Barr.

 Nevertheless, this recent DNA discovery has caused me to take a closer look at my family’s Native American ancestral claims.
 I need more concrete evidence to positively link Grandma Sarah to James Partee, who was most probably not a full Native American but partial.
-Since my mother’s Native American composition was only at 1.5%, I speculate that maybe one of Grandma Sarah’s grandparents was Native American.
+Since my mother’s Native American composition was only at 1.6%, I speculate that maybe one of Grandma Sarah’s grandparents was half Native American.
+Probably.